abyssDS/sfmlWiki/Sources.md

 * [C++] [[Zoom View At|Source:-Zoom-View-At-(specified-pixel)]] Free function that zooms a view at a specified pixel rather the centre of the window/view.
 * [C++11] [[Rectangular Boundary Collision|Source:-Rectangular-Boundary-Collision]] Templated free function that tests collision of any two objects using their local boundary box; this is not simply AABB collision. (by [Hapax](https://github.com/hapaxia))
 * [C++] [[Rotate View At|Source:-Rotate-View-At-(specified-co‐ordinate)]] Free function that rotates a view at any specified co-ordinate rather the centre of the view/window.
+* [C++] [[Convert Point Of View|Source:-Convert-Point-Of-View]] Free function that directly converts a co-ordinate from one view's co-ordinate system to another.
+Can either take viewports into account or ignore them.

 ## Audio
 * [C++] [[MP3 Player|Source:-MP3-Player]]: Class inspired sf:: Music for playing mp3 file using the library mpg123